Laravel's Contextual Attributes

 }

-A Deeper Dive: Contextual Attributes
+A Deeper Dive: Laravel Attributes

 And if you didn't know, there's a whole world of other attributes waiting to be discovered!
 This blog post focused on contextual attributes, namely CurrentUser